 So, my brothers and sisters, you also died to the law through the body of Christ, that you might belong to another, to him who was raised from the dead, in order that we might bear fruit for God.
 For when we were in the realm of the flesh, the sinful passions aroused by the law were at work in us, so that we bore fruit for death.
 But now, by dying to what once bound us, we have been released from the law so that we serve in the new way of the Spirit, and not in the old way of the written code (Romans 7:4-6).

 In Romans 6-8 Paul instructs his audience stop living according to the ceremonial customs of the Law and embrace the freedom from the Law that comes through faith in Christ, the New Covenant.
-He imparts this message as a resurrection motif.
-The reason that Paul symbolizes the replacement of the Old Covenant with the New Covenant in resurrection language IS NOT because this transition between covenants IS the resurrection as is sometimes assumed.
+According to the Corporate Body View, Paul imparts this message as a resurrection motif.
+I believe the reason that Paul may symbolize the replacement of the Old Covenant with the New Covenant in resurrection language IS NOT because this transition between covenants IS the resurrection as is sometimes assumed.
 Rather, it is because the Old Covenant resulted in spiritual death and the New Covenant brought about spiritual life.
-The spiritual death that awaited the saints during the Old Covenant Age was separation from God which ultimately came to its full realization in the dark realm of Sheol after death (Daniel 12:13; Ecclesiastes 9:10; Isaiah 38:18; Psalms 13:3; 6:5; Ezekiel 32:21-23; Matthew 8:12; 22:13; 25:30).
-The spiritual life that awaited and awaits the saints during the New Covenant Era is unification into the presence of God which ultimately came and comes to its full realization in the resurrection of the saints to heaven after biological death (Luke 23:43).
+The spiritual death that awaited the saints during the Old Covenant Age was separation from God which ultimately came to its full realization in Sheol after death (Daniel 12:13; Ecclesiastes 9:10; Isaiah 38:18; Psalms 13:3; 6:5; Ezekiel 32:21-23; Matthew 8:12; 22:13; 25:30).
+The spiritual life that awaited and awaits the saints during the New Covenant Era is unification into the presence of God which I believe ultimately came and comes to its full realization in the resurrection of the saints to heaven after biological death (Luke 23:43).
 Thus the Old Covenant Age resulted in death and the New Covenant Era brought and continues to bring life.
-This is why Paul likens the transition between covenants in resurrection imagery.
+This is why I believe Paul appears to liken the transition between covenants in resurrection imagery.
 If this is true and the transition between the Old and the New Covenants is but an earthly shadow or symbol of the resurrection, then it stands to reason that whenever anything else in the Bible is represented in resurrection imagery, this imagery should be an accurate portrayal of the actual, literal resurrection.
 Sadly many preterists try to explain away verses that clearly speak of a bodily resurrection as symbolizing the church as the collective body of Christ.
-Though there may be some depth and truth to this interpretation, these preterists often mistakenly replace the underlying, cryptic symbolism of these verses with the main point!
+Though there may be some depth and truth to this interpretation, I believe these preterists often mistakenly replace the underlying, cryptic symbolism of these verses with the main point.
 (For an explanation of the fact that the bodily resurrection of the dead is a resurrection to heaven with heavenly bodies as is explicitly indicated in 1 Corinthians 15 see How the Resurrection Bodies of the Saints Perfectly Mirror Jesus’ Resurrection Body after His Ascension Into Heaven Fulfilling Philippians 3:20-21 and ALL Other Bible Verses on the Resurrection!!!)
 The most common example in Scripture in which this done is 1 Corinthians 15.